cosimwue/cosimwue.github.io/_posts/2019-11-02-classroom-simulations.markdown

 fig-caption: # Add figcaption (optional)
 tags: [didactics, classroom use]
 ---
 Conflict simulations are used in the University of Würzburg's Digital Humanities and History study programmes since 2011.
+You will find more information on games like the famous [*Pluie de Balles*](http://analoggamestudies.org/2018/09/pluie-de-balles-complex-wargames-in-the-classroom/) at this site soon...